Blakiston's fish owl: Status

 A stuffed Blakiston's fish owl at the National Museum of Nature and Science in Tokyo.

 Blakiston's fish owl is classified as an Endangered Species by the IUCN.
 It is endangered due to the widespread loss of riverine forest, increasing land development along rivers and dam construction.
-The current population in Japan has been estimated at approximately 100–150 birds (20 breeding pairs and unpaired individuals), whereas on mainland Asia the population is higher, at times variously estimated at several hundred or perhaps up to thousands of individuals.
+The current population in Japan has been estimated at 100–150 birds (20 breeding pairs and unpaired individuals), whereas on mainland Asia the population is higher, at times variously estimated at several hundred or perhaps up to thousands of individuals.
 Globally and included more recent detailed analysis from Russia, it is estimated that the population consists in total consists of about 1,000–1,500 individuals, or about 500–850 pairs.
 In the Primorye, it is estimated that 200 to 400 individuals remain.
-During surveys in 2016-2019 on Kunashir Island, 28 pairs of Blakiston's fish owls were registered.
+During surveys in 2016–2019 on Kunashir Island, 28 pairs of Blakiston's fish owls were registered.
 In Russia, fish owls are killed by fur-trappers, drown in nets set for salmon, and are shot by hunters.
 In Japan, death by hunting is unlikely, but fish owls have been hit by cars and killed by power lines.
 Additionally, cases of exposure to lead or lead poisoning, possibly from bioaccumulation but also perhaps lead bullets in carrion, have been reported in these owls in at least Japan.
 Given their very small global population, ongoing deaths are unlikely to be sustainable.
 Local conservation efforts in Japan have been undertaken including education, installation of large nest-boxes and supplemental feeding.
 Biologists have found the presence of Blakiston's fish owls as good indicators of the health and disturbance level of a forest and of fish populations.
 An additional concern was a clear lack of genetic diversity found in Russia's fish owls upon the testing of their genome, with similar concerns expressed in Japan as well as evidence of inbreeding.
 Evidence has been found of a gradual recovery of the Blakiston's fish owl population in Hokkaido but Japanese conservationists are vexed by the lack of suitable habitat and recommend land use changes to encourage the growth of the population.